bsidestlv/bsidestlv.com/content/_index.md

 Please note that tickets on the day of the event will only be available if existing orders get cancelled.
 To cancel your tickets, just send us an email at info@bsidestlv.com with your order details.
 Should any tickets become available, they can be purchased at the price of 50 NIS.

+Thank you for your understanding.
+We can't wait to see you and share this fantastic event together!

 As always, amazing keynote speakers, pioneering content and fun surprises that you won’t want to miss 😉

 This year at BSidesTLV 2023 we will host “Villages” for the first time ever - for more info see the [villages page]({{< ref "/villages" >}})